 The first thing you want to consider is fees and this falls into two categories;

-A) the platform fee which is a sum of money that you pay to the platform provider to use their services. (usually a % of total invested money but can be a fixed per trade amount)
+A) the platform fee which is a sum of money that you pay to the platform provider to use their services. (usually, a % of total invested money but can be a fixed per trade amount)

-B) the fund fee – this is a fee you pay to the organisation who manages the fund you are invested in.
+B) the fund fee – this is a fee you pay to the organisation that manages the fund you are invested in.
 Let’s say for example you signed up to the Hargreaves Lansdown investment platform and then invested your money into Fidelities global index tracker (which tracks the entire stock market).
 As well as the fund fee which you would pay to Hargreaves Lansdown, you would pay a fund fee to Fidelity.
-For a passive investing strategy, this can be as low as 0.04% of the total funds you have invested (i.e. £4 on a £10,000 investment) but tend to in the region of 0.10%-0.25% (£10-25 on a £10,000 investment).
+For a passive investing strategy, this can be as low as 0.04% of the total funds you have invested (i.e. £4 on a £10,000 investment) but tend to be in the region of 0.10%-0.25% (£10-25 on a £10,000 investment).

-Clearly the best thing for the value of your investments is to minimise the level you pay in fees.
-Some investors may believe the maxim ‘you get what you pay for’ but when it comes to passive investing, all the fund is doing is investing into securities to match an index so there is not too much variability in terms of quality here.
+Clearly, the best thing for the value of your investments is to minimise the level you pay in fees.
+Some investors may believe the maxim “you get what you pay for” but when it comes to passive investing, all the fund is doing is investing into securities to match an index so there is not too much variability in terms of quality here.